 3 – Rich Sweetness

-This cute orange, fist size melons from the Russia are striped with golden yellow and one of only a few melons that are productive almost all year long!
+This cute orange, fist-size melons from Russia are striped with golden yellow and one of only a few melons that are produced almost all year long!

 2 – Mouse